traefik/traefik-migration-tool/readme.md

 # traefik-migration

-traefik-migration is a tool to migrate `Ingress` to Traefik `IngressRoute` resources.
+A tool to migrate from Traefik v1 to Traefik v2.

 ## Usage